lorenz-liu/machine-learning-interviews/README.md

    - If applicable, perform feature selection to focus on the most informative features and reduce the risk of overfitting to noise.

 By employing a combination of these techniques and carefully monitoring the model's performance, you can mitigate the risk of overfitting and build models that generalize well to unseen data.

+## Underfitting

+### Detecting Underfitting

+1. **Training Loss**: Monitor the training loss during the training process.
+If the loss remains high and doesn't decrease significantly, it's an indication that the model is struggling to fit the training data.
+2. **Validation Loss**: Use a separate validation dataset or a validation split of your training data.
+If the validation loss is high and doesn't improve along with the training loss, it suggests underfitting.
+3. **Performance Metrics**: Evaluate performance metrics (e.g., accuracy, F1 score) on both the training and validation datasets.
+If the metrics are consistently low, it's a sign of underfitting.
+4. **Visualization**: Visualize the model's predictions and compare them to the actual data.
+If the model's predictions don't align with the data's distribution, it indicates underfitting.

+### Preventing Underfitting

+1. **Increase Model Complexity**:
+   - **Add More Layers**: In deep learning, consider adding more layers or units to your neural network to increase its capacity to learn complex patterns.
+   - **Increase Width or Depth**: Increase the width (number of neurons) or depth (number of layers) of your model to make it more expressive.
+2. **Feature Engineering**:
+   - **Add Relevant Features**: Ensure that you have included all relevant features from your dataset.
+   - **Feature Transformation**: Apply feature engineering techniques like scaling, one-hot encoding, or polynomial features to make the data more informative.
+3. **Reduce Regularization**:
+   - **Decrease Dropout**: If you're using dropout layers for regularization, reduce the dropout rate to allow the model to learn more from the data.
+   - **Reduce Weight Regularization**: If you're using L1 or L2 regularization, reduce the regularization strength.
+4. **Increase Training Data**:
+   - Collect more data if possible, as a larger dataset can help the model learn better.
+   - Augment Data: Apply data augmentation techniques to artificially increase the size of your dataset.
+5. **Change Model Architecture**:
+   - Experiment with different model architectures, activation functions, and optimization algorithms to find a configuration that fits the data better.
+6. **Hyperparameter Tuning**:
+   - Optimize hyperparameters such as learning rate, batch size, and model complexity using techniques like grid search or random search.

 ## Dropout